Imran Khan (footballer)

-Imran Khan (born 1 March 1995), is an Indian professional footballer who plays as a midfielder for Indian Super League club NorthEast United.
-He operates primarily as a defensive midfielder, but can also be deployed as a left winger and an attacking midfielder.
+Imran Khan Niazi (born 1 March 1995) is an Indian professional footballer who plays as a forward.

 Club career

 Born in Manipur, Khan began his career with Mohammedan in the I-League.
 He made his professional debut for the club on 15 December 2013 in a league match against Churchill Brothers.
 He came on as a 90th-minute substitute for Ashim Biswas as Mohammedan lost 3–1.

 In 2017, Khan joined I-League 2nd Division side Fateh Hyderabad.
 After impressing for Hyderabad during the 2017–18 season, Khan joined Indian Super League club Goa.
 However, due to the Khan struggling to find time with Goa's first-team, he joined I-League club Gokulam Kerala on loan in January 2019.
 He made his debut for the club on 4 January 2019 in Gokulam's match against Chennai City.
 He came on as a 67th-minute substitute for Rajesh S as Gokulam Kerala lost 3–2.